 Hex Codes: #faa275 | #ff8c61 | #ce6a85 | #985277 | #5c374c

-Three colors of purple stand out in this delicate fall color palette, while two orangey tones create a counterpoint that stops the design from being overly sweet.
+Three purple colors stand out in this delicate fall color palette, while two orangey tones create a counterpoint that prevents the design from being overly sweet.

 15. Tan + Brown Sugar + Almond Brown Fall Color Palette